On the time complexity of finding a well-spread perfect matching in bridgeless cubic graphs: Well-Spread Perfect Matchings in Bridgeless Cubic Graphs

 In our application we have a 3-regular 3-edge-connected graph, so all vertices are mapped to leaf nodes of the cactus tree and nontrivial 3-cuts correspond to edges that are not incident with a leaf.
 In particular, when the cactus tree is a star there are no nontrivial 3-cuts and we may simply find any perfect matching.
 In a sense, the purpose of our algorithm is to efficiently combine matchings coming from these ``special cases'' of internally 4-edge-connected graphs.

-To this end, we pick root in the cut model~$T$.
-Let $e_x$ be the edge connecting $x$ to its parent.
+To this end, we pick a root in the cut model~$T$.
+For a vertex $x$, let $e_x$ be the edge connecting $x$ to its parent.
 We let $C_x$ be the three edges in the cut corresponding to~$e_x$.
 We let $A_x$ be the vertices of~$G$ that are mapped by $\varphi$ to descendants of~$x$ (including~$x$), so that $C_x = \delta(A_x)$.

 We do not use this definition directly, instead we recursively update $A_x$, $C_x$ while traversing the tree.
 We can compute $A_x$ as a union of $A_y$ for all children $y$ of~$x$.
-We can compute $C_x$ by going over $C_y$ for all children $y$ of~$x$, excluding edges that lead withing $A_x$ (between $A_y$ and~$A_{y'}$ for two children of~$x$).
+We can compute $C_x$ by going over $C_y$ for all children $y$ of~$x$, excluding edges that lie within $A_x$ (between $A_y$ and~$A_{y'}$ for two children of~$x$).
 To do this efficiently we utilize the Union-Find algorithm.

-In a typical step of decomposition part of the algorithm, we use Theorem~\ref{thm:cactuscombine}, with the new graphs being $G_x$ (which we store for later) and updated version of~$G$.
+In a typical step of the decomposition part of the algorithm, we use Theorem~\ref{thm:cactuscombine}, with the new graphs being $G_x$ (which we store for later) and updated version of~$G$.
 To illustrate the algorithm, in Figure~\ref{cactus-updated} we show one step including the updated trees.
 We see that $T_x$ is a star -- which means $G_x$ is internally 4-edge-connected.
 Updated $T$ simply removes children of~$x$.
 However, we actually do not need to update~$T$ and compute $T_x$ in the algorithm.

-In a typical step of assembling part of the algorithm, we use Theorem~\ref{thm:PMcombine}.
+In a typical step of the assembling part of the algorithm, we use Theorem~\ref{thm:PMcombine}.
 For graph~$G$ we have our well-spread matching from the recursion.
 For the other graph, $G_x$, we compute it easily, as the graph is internally 4-edge-connected, so any perfect matching will do.
 Figure~\ref{Tree-Process2} illustrates this part of the algorithm.